CEDCCloud/ECM/README.txt

 $ source ec2rc.sh
 where ec2rc is the ec2rc file of the project where you want to instantiate your cluster.

-2. Edit the cluster.conf file
+2. Edit the ecm.conf file

 3. Launch the ecm program and follow the instructions
 $ python ecm.py